pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 }
 ```

-### NodeResourceCapacity
+### NodeResources

-For each node, one or more NodeResourceCapacity objects gets created:
+For each node, one or more NodeResources objects gets created:

 ```
-// NodeResourceCapacity provides information about available
+// NodeResources provides information about available
-// resources on individual nodes. type NodeResourceCapacity struct {
+// resources on individual nodes. type NodeResources struct {
 	metav1.TypeMeta
 	// Standard object metadata
 	// +optional
 	metav1.ObjectMeta

 	// NodeName identifies the node where the capacity is available.
-	// A field selector can be used to list only NodeResourceCapacity
+	// A field selector can be used to list only NodeResources
 	// objects with a certain node name.
 	NodeName string

 	// DriverName identifies the DRA driver providing the capacity information.
-	// A field selector can be used to list only NodeResourceCapacity
+	// A field selector can be used to list only NodeResources
 	// objects with a certain driver name.
 	DriverName string

 	// Instances describes discrete resources managed by the driver on
 	// the node.
-It is possible to create more than one NodeResourceCapacity
+It is possible to create more than one NodeResources
 	// object for the same node and driver if this array becomes to large
 	// for a single object.
 	Instances []NodeResourceInstance